OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/juju-charms-nested-kubernetes.rst

 .. note::

-   Nested mode deployment is only supported for TF with OpenStack cluster.
+   Nested mode deployment is only supported for OpenSDN with OpenStack cluster.

 Before you begin:

--  Deploy TF with OpenStack either on bare metal server or virtual machines.
+-  Deploy OpenSDN with OpenStack either on bare metal server or virtual machines.

    **Best Practice**